MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-install-application-step.md

 ## Step 1: Task Sequence Manager parses the task sequence XML and begins the Install Application task

 Application installations in a task sequence have a lot in common with application installations outside of a task sequence.
-They both use Configuration manager [compliance settings](/previous-versions/system-center/system-center-2012-R2/gg681958(v=technet.10)).
+They both use Configuration Manager [compliance settings](/previous-versions/system-center/system-center-2012-R2/gg681958(v=technet.10)).
 But they don't function exactly the same.
 There are more components involved due to the nature of running a task sequence.

 As the task sequence progresses, it maintains the status of tasks and the associated execution status using [task sequence environment variables](/previous-versions/system-center/system-center-2012-R2/hh273375(v=technet.10)).
 These built-in variables provide information about the environment where the task sequence is running.
 The values for these variables are available throughout the whole task sequence.
 These built-in variables are initialized before the **Install Application** step runs in the task sequence.